 We may email you to request an original document if we need this to assess your application.

-If you have lost someone in your immediate family, we understand that you are likely to continue to be significantly impacted by grief for some time.
-In your first application for a bereavement, you will need to provide evidence (a death notice or notice of funeral service – or if it isn’t possible to obtain these, a letter from a family member/somebody close to you).
-After that, if you have lost an immediate family member, you can submit further applications for up to six months, without providing supporting documentation: just state in the personal statement that you have already had special consideration approved in relation to your bereavement.
+If you've lost someone in your immediate family, we understand that you are likely to continue to be significantly impacted by grief for some time.
+In your first application for a bereavement, you'll need to provide evidence (a death notice or notice of funeral service – or, if the death occurred in a country where it isn’t possible to obtain these, a letter from a family member/somebody close to you).
+You can submit further applications in relation to the loss of the same family member, for up to six months, without providing supporting documentation: just state in the personal statement that you have already had special consideration approved in relation to your bereavement.

 If you still need special consideration more than six months after your loss, you will need to provide an impact assessment statement from a treating health practitioner such as a psychologist.

-If you do not provide supporting documents with your application we will notify you by email that your application is incomplete and tell you what documentation you need to provide.
+If you don't provide supporting documents with your application we'll notify you by email that your application is incomplete and tell you what documentation you need to provide.

-If you do not provide suitable supporting documents it is unlikely that your application will be deemed complete and it may be cancelled after five working days from the request that you provide supporting documents.
+If you don't provide suitable supporting documents it's unlikely that your application will be considered complete and it may be cancelled after five working days from the date of the request to provide supporting documents.

 What if I have an equitable assessment arrangement?